oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 Status Provider:
 : An entity that provides the Status List or Status List Token on a public endpoint.
 This role may be fulfilled by the Status Issuer.

+Holder:
+: An entity that receives Referenced Tokens form the Issuer and presents them to Relying Parties.

 Relying Party:
 : An entity that relies on the Status List to validate the status of the Referenced Token.
 Also known as Verifier.